ComplianceAsCode/content/tests/README.md

 - `oscap` (`openscap-scanner` - the container has to be able to scan itself)
 - You may want to include another packages, as base images tend to be bare-bone and tests may require more packages to be present.
 Also, as containers may get any IP address, a conflict may appear in your local client's `known_hosts` file.
-As `oscap-ssh` doesn't let you to switch known hosts checks off at the client-side, it may be a good idea to disable known hosts checks for all hosts if you are testing on a VM or under a separate user.
+You might have a version of `oscap-ssh` that doesn't support ssh connetion customization at the client-side, so it may be a good idea to disable known hosts checks for all hosts if you are testing on a VM or under a separate user.
 You can do that by putting following lines in your `$HOME/.ssh/config` file:

 ```